 My travel fantasy of Cuba was filled with whimsy: spur of the moment decisions, untrodden experiences and surprises at every turn.
 What I found was a much more established tourism infrastructure.
 I think this misconception stems from the fact that while Americans are "banned" from traveling to Cuba, the rest of the world is not.
-Tourists have been coming here for decades, and the shared experiences in comparing notes with fellow travelers proves there is a well established Gringo Trail in Cuba.
+Tourists have been coming here for decades, and comparing notes with fellow travelers revealed many shared experiences: there is a well established Gringo Trail in Cuba.
 That's not to say Cuba isn't full of whimsy.
-Traveling there is full of surprises and you either learn to adapt to the Cuban environment or you have a terrible time.
+Traveling there was full of surprises and either you learn to adapt to the Cuban environment or you have a terrible time.
 Don't expect anything on time or in a timely fashion, and always know that where there's a will and some currency, there's a way.

 The guide book problem

-The thing I found most interesting about Cuba is that it seemed there, more than any other place I've been, people clung to their guidebooks like lifelines.
+The thing I found interesting about Cuba is that it seemed there, more than any other place I've been, people clung to their guidebooks like lifelines.
 I was surprised to find lines at restaurants, reservations needed at some!
 Any casa in The Book (AKA Lonely Planet or similar publication) was booked.
 But the great thing about the casa system is that if a host didn't have room for you, their neighbor or neighbor's neighbor did.
-Matt and I stayed off book at each place we went, and they were all fantastic.
+Matt and I stayed "off book" at each place we went, and they were all fantastic.
 I'm guilty of following the book when it came to my stomach most of the time.
 It seemed so did everyone else.
 We would be at a restaurant packed full of people and across the street another restaurant would sit empty.
-The sad thing is, the empty restaurant was probably equal in quality, just as our casas were.
+Sadly, the empty restaurant was probably equal in quality, just as our casas were.
 Whoever was lucky enough to get in the guidebook reaped the benefits.
 This was true of tour guides as well.
 However, my favorite tour guide was someone set up through our casa host in Viñales.
-That was the real beauty of travel in Cuba.
-Everyone knows someone who can get you what you need, every host became a friend.
+The real beauty of travel in Cuba is that everyone knows someone who can get you what you need, every host became a friend.

 Jineteros are an unavoidable fact in Cuba.
-Cubans know you're not a tourist, no matter how much you think you blend in.
+Cubans know you're not a tourist, you're not going to blend in.
 Just be polite and say "no graçias," don't engage and be on your way.
 Anyone trying to hustle you is just trying to make a buck.

 I'm not sure if it's because I'm extremely over-analytic or not, but I felt a constant, dull sense of guilt while in Cuba.
 Since all Cubans know you're not a local, then you must be a tourist, or on business or in the country for some other reason.
 But no matter the reason, it means you have money.
 It means you have cash.
 And the beggars know it and the jineteros know it, so you know that they know it too.
 Which means that while I did try to bargain for things I knew were overpriced, like taxis, I still felt guilty about it and didn't bargain with my all.
 If a couple of extra CUCs were going to make or break my trip, then I shouldn't have been traveling in the first place.
 I imagine if I spoke Spanish my guilt might have been assuaged in that I'd be able to communicate more effectively.
 But, I don't, so it wasn't.